 \subsection{Distributed Computing Model}

 We model the communication network as an unweighted, connected $n$-node graph $G = (V, E)$.
 Each node has limited initial knowledge.
 Specifically, we assume that each node is associated with a distinct identity number (e.g., its IP address).
-At the beginning of the computation, each node $v$ accepts as input its own identity number (which is of length $O(\log n)$ bits) and the identity numbers of its neighbors in $G$.
-The node may also accept some additional inputs as specified by the problem at hand (e.g., the number of nodes in the network).
+At the beginning of the computation, each node $v$ accepts as input its own identity number which is of length $O(\log n)$ bits and the identity numbers of its neighbors in $G$.
+The node may also accept some additional inputs as specified by the problem at hand e.g., the number of nodes in the network.
 A node $v$ can communicate with any node $u$ if $v$ knows the id of $u$.\footnote{This is a typical assumption in the context of P2P and overlay networks, where a node can establish communication with another node if it knows the other node's IP address.
 We sometimes call this {\em direct} communication, especially when the two nodes are not neighbors in $G$.
-Note that our algorithm of Section \ref{sec:simple-algo} uses no direct communication between non-neighbors in $G$.} (Initially, each node knows only the ids of its neighbors in $G$.)
-We assume that the communication occurs in synchronous {\em rounds}, i.e., nodes run at the same processing speed and any message that is sent by some node $v$ to its neighbors in some round $r$ will be received by the end of $r$.
-To ensure scalability, we restrict the number of bits that are processed and sent per round by each node to be polylogarithmic in $n$, the network size.
-In particular, in each round, each node is allowed to send a message of size $B$ bits (where $B$ is polylogarithmic in $n$) through each communication link.
-This is a widely used standard model (called the {\sc CONGEST(B)} model) to study distributed algorithms (e.g., see \cite{peleg,PK09}) and captures the bandwidth constraints inherent in real-world computer networks.
-We assume $B$ to be polylogarithmic in $n$.
-We relax this restriction in Section \ref{sec:directed-algo}, where we allow polynomial (in $n$) number of bits to be sent across a link per round; thus our algorithm presented in this Section works in the {\sc LOCAL} model \cite{peleg}, which is another standard model where there is no restriction on the amount of communication per link per round.
+Note that our algorithm of Section \ref{sec:simple-algo} uses no direct communication between non-neighbors in $G$.} Initially, each node knows only the ids of its neighbors in $G$.
+We assume that the communication occurs in synchronous {\em rounds}, i.e., nodes run at the same processing speed and any message that is sent by some node $v$ to its neighbors in some round $r$ will be received by the end of round $r$.
+In each round, each node is allowed to send a message of size $\polylog n$ bits through each communication link (this applies to both communication via an edge in the network as well as direct communication).

 There are several measures of efficiency of distributed algorithms; here we will focus on the running time, i.e. the number of rounds of distributed communication.
-(Note that the computation that is performed by the nodes locally is ÒfreeÓ, i.e., it does not affect the number of rounds.)
+Note that the computation that is performed by the nodes locally is ÒfreeÓ, i.e., it does not affect the number of rounds.